lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_draw.rst

 To change the color of your line press the :guilabel:`lines, dots, and drops` dropdown menu to choose many different colors.
 To choose your color for things filled in press the dropdown :guilabel:`underlined bucket button` on the left bar.
 To switch to a color left click on it.
 To switch to a recently used color click on the color under :guilabel:`Recent`.
 To select a custom color click on :guilabel:`Custom color`.

+To insert a star or banner :menuselection:`Shape --> Insert --> Stars and Banners` and select your star or banner or press the :guilabel:`Star button` and select which one with the drop down next to it.
+Then use the mouse to choose how big to make your star.

 To rotate an object select it and :menuselection:`Shape --> Rotate`, right click and select :menuselection:`Transformation --> Rotate`.
 Then left click on the corner to spin an object around.
 To change the axis of where you are rotating an object move the dot in the center to change the center of rotation.

 To flip a shape vertically :menuselection:`Shape --> Flip -->  Vertically` or right click :menuselection:`Flip --> Vertically`.
 To flip a shape horizontally :menuselection:`Shape --> Flip --> Horizontally` or right click :menuselection:`Flip --> Horizontally`.